The ultimate guide to calculations: how to do medical maths easily

 Then, simply divide this by the number of meals being fed (or by 24 hours if you're administering a constant rate infusion of food through a feeding tube), to get your volume to feed per meal.

 So there you have it!
-Some of the most common (and a few of the most complicated) calculations we veterinary nurses need to perform in practice, broken down simply.
-Now go out there and get calculating!
+Some of the most common (and a few of the most complicated) calculations we veterinary nurses need to perform in practice, broken down simply - so you can calculate to your heart’s content without the headache, and spend less time doing maths, and more time on patient care.

 Previous